-The Outer Harbour Development will provide an ultimate export capacity of 240 million tonnes per annum (Mtpa) when completed.
-This will be established in four separate stages, with incremental expansions brought on line to reach the maximum capacity.
-Each expansion stage will increase the nominal capacity of up to 60 Mtpa.
+The Outer Harbour Development would provide an ultimate export capacity of 240 million tonnes per annum (Mtpa) when completed.
+This would be established in stages, with incremental expansions brought on line to reach the maximum capacity.
+Each expansion stage would increase the nominal capacity of up to 60 Mtpa.
 Regulatory approvals are being sought for the infrastructure required to deliver the total capacity of 240 Mtpa.

-The Outer Harbour Development will involve the construction and operation of landside and marine infrastructure for the handling and export of iron ore.
-Landside development will include:
+The Outer Harbour Development involves the construction and operation of landside and marine infrastructure for the handling and export of iron ore.
+All dredged material would be disposed of in Commonwealth waters.
+An overview of the project's location, layout and footprint is shown in Figure 1-1.
+Landside development includes:

-- rail connections and spur from the existing BHP Billiton Iron Ore mainline to proposed stockyards at Boodarie;

-- rail loops at Boodarie;

-- stockyards at Boodarie;

-- an infrastructure corridor (including conveyors, access roadway and utilities) from the stockyards to the proposed marine jetty; and

-- transfer station on Finucane Island.
+- rail connections and spur from the existing BHP Billiton Iron Ore mainline to proposed stockyards at Boodarie; - rail loops at Boodarie; - stockyards and associated infrastructure at Boodarie (e.g. car dumpers, stackers, reclaimers and lump rescreening plant); - an infrastructure corridor (including conveyors, access roadway and utilities) from the stockyards to the proposed marine jetty; - a transfer station and conveyors on Finucane Island; and - conveyor connections to the inner harbour berths.

-Key marine structures and activities will include:
+Key marine structures and activities include:

-- an abutment, jetty and wharf;

-- mooring and associated mooring dolphins;

-- transfer station and deck;

-- associated transfer stations, ore conveyors and shiploaders;

-- dredging for berth pockets, basins and channels; and
+- an abutment (on Finucane Island), jetty and wharf; - mooring and associated mooring dolphins; - associated transfer stations, ore conveyors and shiploaders; - dredging for berth pockets, basins and channels; and - navigation aids.

-- navigational aids.